Sakrac/Step6502/README.md

 The buttons on the toolbar can control most of the functions of the Code View.

-* Copy: Not implemented yet
+* Copy: Copy from the current pane (code, graphics, memory, registers)
 * Help: Brings up the About dialog
 * Pause: This button is enabled when the CPU is running
 * Run: Run the emulator